Leanplum/Leanplum-Segment-Android/README.md

 implementation 'com.leanplum:leanplum-core:5.5.0'
 ```

-## Deploy to jCenter
+## Deploy
-To upload a new version to jCenter refer to the [SDK Release Process](https://leanplum.atlassian.net/wiki/spaces/E2/pages/723779761) docs.
+To upload a new version refer to the [SDK Release Process](https://leanplum.atlassian.net/wiki/spaces/E2/pages/723779761) docs.

 ## License
 See LICENSE file.